Call us today! Our Peachtree City DUI lawyers are available 24/7 to discuss your case at 404.816.8777. We offer a free consultation.

 Besides your DUI criminal case pending in Peachtree City, you are likely facing a separate license suspension action.
 There is only a limited time to request this separate hearing to preserve your driving privileges.
 Whether you refused the State’s chemical test, or the breath test results indicated an alcohol concentration above the legal limit, Georgia law requires your officer to serve you notice of an administrative license suspension.
 If you have been arrested by any Peachtree City police officer or Georgia State Patrol, you can be assured that they initiated a license suspension action against you.
 The notice that is used is called a DS 1205 form (click on link to show the form).
 This form is either yellow or white and the officer may have had you sign it.
 Sometimes this paperwork gets lost (you may have received it, but may have been misplaced, or it may have been lost at the jail).

-You only have 10 business days to request a hearing to preserve your driving privileges:
+You only have 30 days to request a hearing to preserve your driving privileges:

 There are times when it may be a good strategy not to submit a request for a hearing, or to purposefully lose a license suspension action.
 That sounds counter-intuitive, but in a limited number of circumstances, it is a wise strategy to gain an advantage in your Peachtree City DUI criminal case.
 We do not make a decision to use this type of strategy until we thoroughly review your case to see if the facts of your case fit within one of those limited circumstances.
 We then review with you the pro’s and con’s of using such a strategy.